-Service dogs are custom trained to support those with disabilities like autism, diabetes, seizure disorders or PTSD.
-They are allowed special access to public places by The American with Disabilities Act to ensure their disabled handlers have the support they need in.
+Service dogs are specially trained to support those with disabilities.
+Our service dogs are custom trained specifically for those living with invisible disabilities like autism, diabetes, seizure disorders, and PTSD.
+They are allowed special access to public places by The American with Disabilities Act to ensure their disabled handlers have the support they need.

 Though we have respect for all organizations who seek to ensure well-bred, trained and healthy service dogs, there is one fundamental guideline to membership to ADI that is contrary to our training structure.

 ADI requires that only fully-trained dogs be placed with families at the time of delivery.
 Our program has been specifically designed to place a dog that has been trained for its service needs (i.e. diabetic alert, autism, PTSD, seizures) and then continue specialized training once the dog has been placed with its person.
 Our program is unique in that we have trainers visiting with families every 90 to 120 days up to 18 months after placement.
 We believe it’s important to finish the dogs’ training in the environment in which they live.
 And we believe it is key to have the owners’ participation in the training to ensure success.

 For 7 years, we have been completing training with the almost 500 families with whom we have placed our service dogs.
 And, since we offer a 100% guarantee on health and performance abilities of our dogs, you can learn more here, we have tracked a 93% success rate with this training model.